Touch for Digital Signage

-Reset to landing page
+Reset to a landing page

-We’re going to assume that if user has not clicked on a button for 1 minute, then they have left the stand.
+We’re going to assume that if the user has not clicked on a button for 1 minute, then they have left the stand.
 So, we’re going to set the duration of the slides to 1 minute.
-Since we want the playlist to reset to first slide, we also set the option “After this slide play slide” to value “Slide 1”, otherwise by default it would play next slide (you can find this option also in slide settings dialog under “Advanced” section).
+Since we want the playlist to reset to the first slide, we also set the option “After this slide play slide” to value “Slide 1”, otherwise by default it would play the next slide (you can find this option also in the slide settings dialog under “Advanced” section).

-Once you have changed default behavior (by default it always plays next slide), a small arrow appears in the slide thumbnail.
+Once you have changed the default behavior (by default it always plays the next slide), a small arrow appears in the slide thumbnail.
 When you mouse over it, it indicates which slide is played after that slide:

 If you don’t need to reset the playlist back to the initial state, you can simply set all slides to “play forever”.